 Phenomenological research investigates personal experiences in order to acquire a better understanding of how individuals interpret such experiences.

-The key difference between quantitative and qualitative data is not a point to point to the opposite after all they are data together.
+The key difference between quantitative and qualitative data are not against each other.
+After all, both are data together.

 Quantitative and qualitative data are the key elements of data analysis.